Skip to content

 3 days

-from PR submission to merge
+first PR to merge

-Cisco's DefenseClaw team integrated ATR rules as an upstream dependency.
-Their engineer submitted PR #79, we reviewed it, and it merged in 3 days.
-They then built a --rule-packs CLI feature (PR #80) specifically to consume ATR as a first-class rule source.
+Cisco's AI Defense team integrated ATR rules as an upstream dependency.
+The first PR #79 (2026-04-03) merged a 34-rule PoC in three days.
+Follow-up PR #80 built the --rule-packs CLI to consume ATR as a first-class rule source.
+Production PR #99 (2026-04-22) landed the full ATR rule pack inside Cisco AI Defense's skill-scanner.